Skip to content

 Some content

-If desired, you can attach a class to an admonition using the the option type.
+If desired, you can attach a class to an admonition using the option type.
 If type is set, a class with that name will be added, and if there is no title, the class name will be used as the title: note -> Note.

 Admonition